Air France KLM, Delta, Alitalia offer concessions to settle EU probe

 | BRUSSELS

-BRUSSELS Skyteam alliance partners Air France KLM, Delta Air Lines and Alitalia have offered to give up slots at three airports and made other concessions to try to settle an EU antitrust investigation, the European Commission said on Tuesday.
+BRUSSELS Skyteam alliance partners Air France KLM (AIRF.PA), Delta Air Lines (DAL.N) and Alitalia have offered to give up slots at three airports and made other concessions to try to settle an EU antitrust investigation, the European Commission said on Tuesday.

 The carriers found themselves in the Commission's sights in January 2012, after the EU competition authority said their alliance, involving profit-sharing and joint management of prices and capacity, may push up prices on the Paris-New York, Amsterdam-New York and Rome-New York routes.